Progressive Identity and the Modern Retailer: Bridging the Online to Offline Experience

 Retailers — Are Your Customers’ Experiences Fragmented?

-One of the biggest challenges faced by retailers today is finding ways to extend

-  interactions inherent to the digital world — for example, registration and

-  account management and personalized experience — into brick and mortar stores

-  and the physical point-of-sale.
-In essence, retailers want to close the

-  online-to-offline gap to build a seamless customer journey, whether that journey

-  begins online or in-store.
-Doing so provides enormous potential to enhance

-  customers’ experiences and personalize their journeys.
+One of the biggest challenges faced by retailers today is finding ways to extend interactions inherent to the digital world — for example, registration and account management and personalized experience — into brick and mortar stores and the physical point-of-sale.
+In essence, retailers want to close the online-to-offline gap to build a seamless customer journey, whether that journey begins online or in-store.
+Doing so provides enormous potential to enhance customers’ experiences and personalize their journeys.

-  To achieve this, retailers can leverage the SAP Customer Data Cloud, as part of

-  the SAP C/4HANA suite, to seamlessly identify and engage customers across

-  channels and devices and manage collected data in a holistic, secure and
+To achieve this, retailers can leverage the SAP Customer Data Cloud, as part of the SAP Customer Experience solutions portfolio, to seamlessly identify and engage customers across channels and devices and manage collected data in a holistic, secure and transparent way.

-  transparent way.

 Let’s look at a few examples.

 Identify online shoppers when they visit your store